ios-public-workshops/NewsFetcherWorkshops/Workshop3/Workshop3-Beautiful.md

     }
     ```

 1. Fire up the app and it should look same as before.
 It's all working perfectly, right?
 Not quite.
 Our article descriptions are missing.
 Why?
-We set the style of the cell to be `subtitle`, and we're still setting `detailTextLabel` in our `UITableViewDataSource` method... :think:
+We set the style of the cell to be `subtitle`, and we're still setting `detailTextLabel` in our `UITableViewDataSource` method... :thinking:

     <img src="images/new_cell_no_subitle.png" title="ArticleCell is missing description" alt="ArticleCell is missing description">

 1. This problem is tricky to debug - Apple doesn't give us any hints this time.
 The issue is that we're only registering the `ArticleCell` _class_ in `ViewController`.
-Essentially, `ViewController` knows about `ArticleCell.swift`, but doesn't realise that `ArticleCell.xib` exists! :sweat-smile:
+Essentially, `ViewController` knows about `ArticleCell.swift`, but doesn't realise that `ArticleCell.xib` exists! :sweat_smile:

 1.  `ArticleCell.xib` is the place where we set the cell style to `subtitle`, so we need to ensure that `ViewController` knows about the `xib` file too.
 In order to do this, we register a `nib` rather than a `class`: